jdupak/diploma-thesis/src/00_thesis.md

 >```
 > **Example:** This is a textual representation of a small and simplified part of the abstract syntax tree (AST) of the example program.
 The full version can be found in the [appendix](#abstract-syntax-tree-ast).

-HIR is the primary representation used for most rustc operations[@devguide, HIR].
-It combines a simplified version of the AST with additional tables and maps for quick access to additional information.
-Those tables contain, for example, information about the types of expressions and statements.
-These tables are used for analysis passes, e.g., the full (late) name resolution and type checking.
-The type-checking process includes checking the type correctness of the program, type inference, and resolution of type-dependent implicit language constructs.[@devguide [^hir2]]
+The HIR is rustc primary representation, and it is used for most operations[@devguide, HIR] It combines a simplified AST with additional tables for quick access to additional information, such as expression and statement types.
+These tables are used for analysis passes, including full name resolution and type checking.
+Type checking includes verification type correctness, inference, and resolving of implicit type-dependent constructs[@devguide [^hir2]].

 [^hir2]: [https://rustc-dev-guide.rust-lang.org/type-checking.html](https://rustc-dev-guide.rust-lang.org/type-checking.html)